 An examination of the basic questions of moral philosophy and the positions taken up in response to them with particular attention to the question of the relationship between a given ethic and its corresponding conceptions of man and being.
-Readings from philosophers between antiquity and the present.
+Readings of philosophers from antiquity to the present.
 Prerequisites: PHI 101 or 114 and PHI 201 or 203.
-Every Fall; day, evening.
-Every Spring, day.
+Every Fall.
+Day, evening.
+Every Spring.
+Day.